Da Vinci’s True Masterpiece

 Do you see my point?
 Regardless of their technical prowess with the medium, their subjects consistently lacked emotional expressions of any kind, and they very often used the same faces for multiple people in the composition.

 Of course, we must remember that da Vinci was still a man of his times, as brilliant as he was, and had also been trained to paint in the same style as all the others, so several of his early paintings exhibit a similar emotional restraint.
-But with St. Jerome, with his growing artistic maturity beginning to unfurl, he soared far beyond his contemporaries and landed in the realm of unmistakable genius, as no other painting, finished or not, showcases the gulf between himself and his peers more than St. Jerome.
+But with St. Jerome, with his growing artistic maturity beginning to unfurl, he soared far beyond his contemporaries and landed in the realm of unmistakable genius, and no other painting, finished or not, showcases the gulf between himself and his peers more than St. Jerome.

 But da Vinci would have none of that.
 The intellectual muscle and imagination he had at his command rejected such pedestrian interpretations and instead turned Vatican tradition on its head by reimagining an entirely different concept.
-He went nuclear, in other words, and completely rejected the orthodox, scholarly tradition of a respected St. Jerome dutifully studying his bible.
+He went nuclear, in other words, and completely rejected the orthodox, scholarly tradition of a respected Jerome dutifully studying his bible.

 Da Vinci very likely knew of these earlier paintings and probably thought to himself, ‘to hell with all that’ and stripped his St. Jerome of all pretenses, as well as most of his clothing, and placed him living in the wilderness, beating his chest with a stone in penance at the suffering Jesus.
-Even his Lion appears fully engaged and doesn’t sit passively at Jerome’s feet like some child’s stuffed animal.
+Even da Vinci’s Lion appears fully engaged and doesn’t sit passively at Jerome’s feet like some child’s stuffed animal.

 Just take a moment and look deeply at the pathos da Vinci imagined for his St. Jerome, full of anguish and pity, then step back and gasp at the juxtaposition between this unfinished, would-be masterpiece against the efforts of his contemporaries.